A Brief History of U.S. Bank Failures

 The Panic of 1819

-The history of bank failures in the U.S. begins just over 40 years after the Declaration of Independence was signed.
-In 1819, the aftermath of the Napoleonic Wars led to global market adjustments that tossed the U.S. into its first of many financial crises.
-England and France had been fighting for centuries, and the U.S. reaped the benefits by supplying agricultural products to both feuding countries.
-When they stopped fighting, the demand for U.S. products tumbled.
+The legacy of bank failures in the U.S. begins in 1819 – just over 40 years after the Declaration of Independence was signed.
+At this time, the conclusion of the Napoleonic Wars brought global market adjustments that would toss the U.S. into its first of many financial crises.

-To compound the effects of this crisis, rampant speculation in public lands fueled by loose issuance of paper currency by governments drove the economy into a tailspin that persisted through 1821.
 During this crisis, the Second Bank of the United States [SBUS] – the successor to the First Bank of the U.S. – was heavily impacted and began reducing the credit it made available to state-chartered banks.
 Without this flow of funds, state-chartered banks began to collapse.
-Because the FDIC had yet to be created, when a bank failed, its customers lost their deposits.
-This led to runs on banks which led to more bank failures.

 The Panic of 1837